gloriawu2014/american-hobbies/README.md

 Hobbies are always an interesting topic of discussion, and people love talking about them -- even reporting them.
 Many reported their hobbies for the 2023 Census.
 Look at the results.

+**To view the app, click this link: https://gwu2014.shinyapps.io/american-hobbies/*